 Digging for scholarships for Arkansas can unearth a goldmine of financial aid resources in the “Land of Opportunity.”
 Studying in America’s 29th largest state offers an outdoorsman’s paradise with natural landmarks like Hot Springs National Park, Crater of Diamonds, and the Ozark Mountains.
-Arkansas’ higher education landscape is also noteworthy with 33 public and 12 private colleges.
+Arkansas’ higher education landscape is also noteworthy with 33 public, 12 private colleges, and many online college programs.
 Students can choose from top-notch liberal arts schools like Hendrix College, research institutes like Arkansas State University, and Christian colleges like John Brown University.
 According to the USNWR, the University of Arkansas’ flagship campus in Fayetteville is the 135th best national university.
 Save big bucks on your chosen school’s tuition by applying for the following scholarships in Arkansas.

 1. Swayze Woodruff Memorial Mid-South Scholarship